Does Hand Sanitizer Actually Work?

 While you should still use soap and water, hand sanitizer is actually extremely effective at removing germs.
 It can remove an average of 97.72% of bacteria when used correctly, with the alcohol-based versions working particularly well.

 This data comes from the microbiologists at Vivo Clinical Testing, a specialized lab in Texas that tests the antiseptics used by hospitals and medical facilities throughout the country.
-In 2017, Vivo tested five sanitizers from Quality Logo Products® to see how well they killed a bacteria called S. aureus.
+In 2017, Vivo tested five sanitizers from Quality Logo Products® to see how well they killed a bacterium called S. aureus.
 This bacterium, if left untreated, can lead to serious bloodstream or respiratory infections down the road.

 Here are the results of Vivo Clinical Testing's 2017 study: